 As a new follower of Jesus, my faith in Him was questioned immediately and almost daily through my university studies.
 Jesus had captivated me and the world’s skepticism served to strengthen me.
 Today, as I continue my thoughts on faith and friction, please note that though these four filters can be respectful and meaningful discussion guides with seekers and those of other faiths, it would do Jesus’ Church well to apply the filters to our faith as well.
 All is not lost when a friend views the Bible as an outdated book and truth as a myth.
 God still is.
 And we can still engage in substantial consideration of their beliefs as we engage in substantial consideration of our own.

 Filter One: Consistent at its Core.
-During critical electionballot box years, political posters, ads, commercials, bumper stickers, blogs, and buttons abound.
+During critical election years, political posters, ads, commercials, bumper stickers, blogs, and buttons abound.
 Throughout the entire campaign, the masses and the media monitor funding, critique promises, dissect policies, and analyze campaign strategies.
 However, all these issues exit center stage immediately whenever there is any hint of a breach in a candidate’s character.

 Whether the position is that of county sheriff, state senator, or the nation’s president, candidates run for office under a microscope.
 From their use of finances to their personal fidelity, they are examined, questioned, and tested.
 The results, favorable or not, are broadcast globally.